sgc15/Sophia-s-Portfolio/README.md

 ### Education
-BSc in Communication and Media at
+BA in Communication and Media at
 Loyola University, MD

 ### Projects